HIV drug resistance: Induced resistance

 The other type of HIV drug resistance is induced resistance, which occurs as a result of drug therapy.
 HIV is a retrovirus that replicates quickly using reverse transcriptase, known for its lack of error correcting mechanisms, resulting in a high mutation rate.
-Mutations that confer a substantial selective advantage to HIV survival can therefore quickly replicate within an individual, creating a new, resistant strain.
+Mutations that confer substantial selective advantage to HIV survival can therefore quickly replicate within an individual, creating a new, resistant strain.
 These mutations accumulate over generations and in populations, resulting in the great genetic variation within populations of HIV, and an increased probability of a virion developing an evolutionary selective advantage over other virions.
 Natural selection then acts on HIV by selecting for virions with higher fitness, as all others are eventually killed off by drug treatments.
 The virions that are able to escape the harmful effects of the drug then create an entirely new, drug resistant population.
 The selected-for virions continue reproducing until the patient's viral load returns to pre-treatment levels, creating a cycle in which treatment is initially successful in reducing the viral load, but becomes less effective as the virus becomes resistant and virion levels once again increase.

+Different mutations lead to different kinds of drug resistance.
+Generally, the mutations prevent the drug from binding to its intended target.
+The prevalence of each mutation also varies.
+For example, induced resistance for nucleoside reverse transcriptase inhibitors (NRTIs) is more common than integrase-strand transfer inhibitors (INSTIs) and protease inhibitors (PIs) induced resistance.

 Causes of resistance

 Importance of drug regimen adherence

 As previously described, mutations occur as a result of random mutations that are especially prevalent in HIV due to characteristic elements of the viral reproductive process, namely the use of reverse transcriptase.
 Several mechanisms of resistance have been identified, including mutations that block the incorporation of nucleosides, a class of HIV drug, into the viral DNA.

-One known cause of HIV drug resistance is lack of adherence to the prescribed drug regiment.
+One known cause of HIV drug resistance is lack of adherence to the prescribed drug regimen.
 Low levels of adherence can be attributed to lack of access to healthcare, stigmatization of HIV, and a lack of availability of drugs due to prohibitive cost or other factors.
 Missing doses of medication or taking them late poses a major issue because it can allow for the virus to once again begin to replicate inside the body.
 Proper adherence also greatly reduces the risk of the spread of the virus, thereby improving general public health and lowering health care spending.
 Some drugs are known to have lower incidences of resistance and may be preferable for individuals known to have difficulty adhering to a drug routine, but these benefits have to be weighed with the potential risks, including severity of side effects.